 The site is still under construction, already it is the most informative site there is on the Watkins Copicat.
 All the machines are listed in chronological order, with repair and service tips for the faults I have come across.
 I will also examine the circuit and explain what each section does.
 None of the machines here are for sale unless so marked.

-A page for the IC300 Super IC & IC400 Varispeed to be added later in the new year.
+A page for the IC400 Varispeed to be added later.

 The solid-state versions are now on a separate page.